ontoportal/documentation/docs/_steps/initial_installation.md

 #### External IP address

-If you want to obtain the external IP address for your computer from the terminal, use this command:
+If you want to obtain the external IP address for your computer (how your computer is known to the outside network) from the terminal, use this command:
 ```
 curl http://ipecho.net/plain; echo
 ```
+If your local IP is different than the external IP, it means that your computer is installed 'behind' a network router, and that you are sharing the external IP with at least one other device (the router having its own IP address).
+This is a common home networking configuration, and you do not need to worry about it if you do not need other internet users to access your system.

 ### Accessing the web UI